 DG ECFIN conducts regular analysis on macroeconomic and financial developments in Tunisia.

 Through their regular macroeconomic dialogues, the EU and Tunisia exchange views on their respective economic situations and outlooks and on the major structural challenges that they face.

-The EU held its last Macroeconomic Dialogue with Tunisian authorities in Brussels in March 2015.
+The latest EU-Tunisia macroeconomic dialogue took place in Brussels in March 2015.
+The European Commission presented inter alia the EU economic outlook based on the latest economic forecast.
 The Tunisian authorities discussed recent macroeconomic developments in their country and reviewed the state of play of key reforms and progress made under the IMF programme.
-The meeting also provided the opportunity to consider issues related to public finance management, price subsidy reform, tax reforms, bilateral cooperation, as well as progress under the MFA-I operation.
+The meeting also provided the opportunity to consider issues related to public finance management, price subsidy reform, tax reforms, bilateral cooperation, as well as progress under the first macro-financial assistance operation (see below).

 The EU's macro-financial assistance (MFA) to Tunisia is part of a wider effort by the EU and other international donors to help Tunisia overcome the severe economic difficulties it has faced since its economic and political transition process began following the 2011 revolution.
 Terrorist attacks in 2015 worsened the situation further by affecting key economic sectors such as tourism and transport.

 Upon Tunisia’s request and following an ex-ante evaluation , the European Commission proposed in December 2013 up to EUR 250 million in macro-financial assistance (MFA) loans (read the proposal ).
 The aim of the MFA loans was to help Tunisia cover its external financing needs in 2014 and 2015, as well as encourage reforms aimed at improving the investment climate and fostering trade and regulatory convergence with the EU, thereby supporting the ultimate objective of creating the conditions for sustainable and inclusive economic growth.